ericmedvet/slides/advanced-programming-2020/02-basic-concepts.md

 </svg>
 ]

+**Objects+references diagram**: where? when?
-(Where?
-For now: in the memory of the JVM, conceptually.)
+- for now: in the memory of the JVM, conceptually.
+- at runtime

 ---